JCSDA/jedi-docs/docs/working-practices/branch-merge-code.rst

 ##########################

-Following the :doc:`git flow structure </inside/practices/gitflow>`, repositories contain two special branches: the master branch which contains released versions of the code, and the develop branch which will contain all developments to be included in future releases.
+Following the :doc:`git flow structure </inside/practices/gitflow>`, repositories contain two special branches: the main branch which contains released versions of the code, and the develop branch which will contain all developments to be included in future releases.
 The branching model also provides three categories for other branches: feature branches where most developments happen, release branches for preparing new code releases and hotfix branches for bug fixes in already released code.
-This is different from older common working practices where master and develop are in the same branch (trunk) which is also where preparation of releases happen and where bugs are fixed.
+This is different from older common working practices where main and develop are in the same branch (trunk) which is also where preparation of releases happen and where bugs are fixed.